-Google Cloud is located somewhat further back with 8.6 percent, but the company recently announced that it would be spending US$13 billion on its US data centres this year - and to highlight that point, that is just its US data centres, so there is likely to be further announcements in regards to its global operations.
+Google Cloud is located somewhat further back with 8.6 percent, but the company recently announced that it would be spending US$13 billion on its US data centers this year - and to highlight that point, that is justits US data centers, so there is likely to be further announcements in regards to its global operations.

 So what will this mean for the market and what has forced Google's hand?
 We sat down with Unitas Global chief strategy officer Francesco Paola to gain a better understanding.

 “What we've seen in the past several years is that the primary public cloud of choice is clearly Amazon Web Services (AWS).
 They are the market leader and have a very diverse and mature set of services compared to the other major public cloud providers,” says Paola.

 “Azure is next and their demand comes from enterprises that have invested in the Microsoft technology stack and have very strong relationships with Microsoft.
 To these audiences, Azure seems to be the most logical step in regards to making the foray into public cloud or extending their data centers.

 Paola says the challenges that Google faces is that although some of their cloud services (such as AI, machine learning, and GKE) are more advanced than those of other cloud providers, their approach to enabling the enterprise is not as mature.

 “For example, the ability for enterprise users of Google Cloud to gain visibility into their costs and usage is not as transparent as with the other two providers, forcing enterprises to build customised solutions to ensure they gain the transparency they need.
 We believe that Google has recognised this lag and hence is investing in expanding its real estate and resource footprint to better compete and service the expanding enterprise market,” says Paola.